One of my spiritual goals is to read The Book of Mormon twice a year.

 There is power and influence in its pages.

-It has changed my life, my outlook, my motives, and my direction.
+It has changed my life, outlook, motives, and direction.

-When I turned eight and was baptized (in 1989), my church primary class
+When I turned eight and was baptized (in 1989), my primary class

 gave me my first real Book of Mormon with my name inscribed on the cover.